A person putting numbers into a calculator to work out super contribution caps

 What happens if I go over the caps?

-If you go over your non-concessional cap, the ATO will write to you about the two options available to you.
+If you go over your after tax cap, the ATO will write to you about the two options available to you.

 • Option 1: Is to have the excess contributions and 85% of the associated earnings released to you.
 The ATO will add the full amount of associated earnings to your assessable income, give you a non-refundable 15% tax offset, and issue you with an amended notice of assessment.